Runners knee recovery: an intro

 - Stretching.
 A good stretching regime is is often helpful for runner’s knee recovery.
 Give extra attention to the hamstrings, calf muscles and quadriceps.

 - Try insoles or orthotics (custom foot supports) which may be able to support the foot in a way that reduces strain on the knee.
+The ideal solution is to build strength into the leg and knee itself but this may help ease the strain whilst you do that.

 - A physical therapist can perform an evaluation to specifically assess strength, flexibility, balance, etc and design an appropriate program for you.
 They may also try taping techniques that can provide more specific pressure around the kneecap.